alan-agency/mit-changelog/README.md

 ## v.0.6.0

 - Dynamic Filters
-- Ability to open a raw dataset / document in a new window
+- Ability to open a raw dataset/document in a new window

 ## v.0.5.0